 The term RESTful, in computing, stands for representational state transfer, which is an architectural style in web development.

 The term REST appeared and gained popularity after Roy Fielding introduced it in 2000, in his doctoral dissertation “Architectural Styles and the Design of Network-Based Software Architectures” at the University of California.
-He applied REST to describe the desired style of web architecture that would identify the problems in order to compare alternative solutions and to ensure that protocol extensions would not violate the core constraints that make the web successful.
+He applied REST to describe the desired style of web architecture that would identify the problems to compare alternative solutions and to ensure that protocol extensions would not violate the core constraints that make the web successful.

 REST serves to evoke an image of an architectural system of web development that is characterized by: